Enhanced Condensation Through Rotation: Rotating thin cylinder

 The total free energy of a rotating superconductor,

-is a sum of the contributions coming from the superconducting condensate, $F_{\rm supr}$, the classical mechanical motion of the non-superconducting electronic component $F_{\rm mech}$, and the magnetic field generated by the circular motion of the electrically charged normal constituent, $F_{\rm magn}$, respectively.
+is a sum of the contributions coming from the superconducting condensate, $F_{\rm supr}$, the classical mechanical motion of the non-superconducting electronic component $F_{\rm mech}$ in the co-rotating reference frame, and the magnetic field generated by the circular motion of the electrically charged normal constituent, $F_{\rm magn}$, respectively.
+Below, we analyze these contributions separately.